5 tips on how to avoid Christmas debt

 3. Keep it minimal

-I don’t want to sound a scrooge here but I don’t waste money on Christmas trees in rented accommodation.
-I have my two amazing beauty advent calendars from my friend Lauren, which will do me.
-I might splash out and get some tinsel.
-I found 5 pieces of tinsel for a tenner in a market in Angel recently.
+I don’t want to sound a scrooge here, but I don’t waste money on buying Christmas trees in rented accommodation.
 When I go home I will celebrate rather than buying anything in London.
 Even then we will bring out all of the Christmas decorations from last year.
 My friend Lauren kindly gave me two amazing beauty advent calendars, which have been fun!

 4. Try to be good some of the time

 I used to buy Christmas presents on Xmas Eve on my way home to be with the family.
 Only half of my family ever got anything that way.
 Although my brother used to be the best present buyer so I would give him money each year to source presents with.
 I would like to say I am not so lastminute.com.
 Buying over the internet has made things so much easier, but I have still left everything to the last minute, so the sales it is!
-With retail feeling the pinch this year, many shops have started their Christmas sales already.
+Many shops start their Christmas sales already.
 I still have the best brother in the world who has sourced a number of amazing presents on my behalf, but it looks like it’s online shopping this weekend!
 Then it’s off to Sainsbury’s on Christmas Eve to see what they are selling off before the big day!
 Mum’s best top tip.